testteampleaseignore/FindIt/README.md

 - Enter the database with `\c findit` (or whatever you called it).
 - Paste the contents of [db-create.sql](https://github.com/testteampleaseignore/FindIt/blob/master/db-create.sql) into your pgSQL terminal.

+#### Code to create the database is provided in the file db-create.sql

 #### NodeJS stuff

 - Run `npm install` inside the project directory (after you clone it).
 This should install all requirements as stored in package.json
 - You can execute `npm run watch` at the terminal, from this project directory, to both (1) serve / run the project, and  (2) automatically update the server when changes are made.
 This is just a handy way to develop the app without restarting the server over and over.

+#### How to run the app locally
+- Run 'node server.js' inside the project directory.
+- The url for the website is 'http://localhost:3000/'

 #### General